Philadelphia 2016

 The ICCA was able to put together a highly experienced panel of trainers for this inaugural event.

 The faculty was led by HHJ Joanna Korner CMG QC.
-Other faculty members were: leading criminal silks Mukul Chawla QC, Tracy Ayling QC and Jo Sidhu QC, commercial silk, Martin Griffiths QC, employment and regulatory lawyer Ijeoma Omambala and HHJ Patrick Thomas QC.
+Other faculty members included leading criminal silks Mukul Chawla QC, Tracy Ayling QC, commercial silk Martin Griffiths QC, employment and regulatory lawyer Ijeoma Omambala and HHJ Patrick Thomas QC.

 One of the matters which was commented on by participants and observers alike during the training was the rapport between trainers and the apparent ease with which faculty members were able to train together.